SERVIR-WA/GALUP/training/1_lu/modules/module3.md

 [_Soil Condition_](https://github.com/SERVIR-WA/GALUP/wiki/models_ag#soil-condition-physical)
 including the drainage level and Soil pH.

+In this module, we will introduce Transit Soil and leave Land Con and Market as exercise.

 ### 3.1 Economic - Transportation Accessibility

 _Transportation Accessibility model_ aims to evaluate the accessibility of IDUs